irlbeckt/Newsletter-Signup/README.md

 - In the command line type "git push heroku master"

 To sync code from local repository to GitHub remote repository:
+- In the command line type "git add ."
+- In the command line type "git commit -m "TBD""
+- In the command line type "git push heroku master"

 Tp delete contact from Mailchimp see the following link: https://mailchimp.com/help/delete-contacts/